Barr McClellan

-Oliver Barr McClellan (born 1939 in Cuero (aka Rawhide), Texas) is an American entrepreneur, counsel and author who became widely known by his 2003 book Blood, Money & Power on the Kennedy assassination.
+Oliver Barr McClellan (born 1939) is an American entrepreneur, counsel and author who became widely known by his 2003 book Blood, Money & Power on the Kennedy assassination.
 He has also written on globalization.

 Life

 Barr McClellan lived in Maracaibo, Venezuela, in 1944–1951.
 He spent time in the oilfield swamps and learned soccer.
 He also survived an airline crash in Mexico City in 1946.
 He graduated from Jefferson High School in San Antonio in 1957 (class president, graduation speaker), then enrolled at the University of Texas in Austin where he won the O. Henry and William Jennings Bryan literary awards.
 He graduated with honors, BA, with special honors in international studies, 1961, JD, 1964.

 In 1966, McClellan joined a legal firm in Austin, Texas.
 At that time, the firm was run by a number of partners, including Edward A. Clark.

 In 1972, McClellan became a full partner in the firm.
 After one year as University Attorney, McClellan established his own law firm in 1977.
 Some of McClellan's cases included litigation for exploding Ford Pintos, tobacco-caused expenses on the health care system and the licensing and regulation of cell phones."

 McClellan was reported to be a "staunch conservative".
 He was a lobbyist for the Southern Union Gas Company.

 McClellan's first wife was former Texas Comptroller of Public Accounts Carole Keeton Strayhorn.
 He is the father of Scott McClellan, former White House press secretary, and Mark McClellan, former Food and Drug Administration commissioner and former director of Medicare for the George W. Bush administration.
 Two other sons, Dudley McClellan and Bradley McClellan, are attorneys in Austin, Texas.
 McClellan is also related to Union General George McClellan, the Democrats' presidential candidate in 1864, and to George B. McClellan, New York City Mayor, 1903–07.

 McClellan and his wife live in Gulfport, Mississippi.